randychilau/gatsby-no-trailing-slash-github-pages/README.md

 So here is [the working example](https://randychilau.github.io/gatsby-no-trailing-slash-github-pages/) of a Gatsby site hosted on GitHub Pages that doesn't use trailing slashes.

-Feel free to let me know if anything needs additional explanation or if you have any questions.
+Feel free to let me know if anything needs additional explanation.

 Thanks for reading and cheers to everyone posting those signs next to rabbit holes.